-Research InterestsModern and contemporary Chinese literature; transnational Chinese film; Taiwan literature and film; cultural production under authoritarian regimes; ecocriticism; the depiction of disability in the creative arts; and war, memory, and literature.
+Research InterestsModern and contemporary Chinese literature; transnational Chinese film; Taiwan literature and film; ecocriticism; the depiction of disability in the creative arts; and war, memory, and literature.

-Teaching InterestsModern and contemporary Chinese literature (fiction, poetry and prose); transnational Chinese film; traditional fiction and drama; traditional and modern Chinese culture, and advanced Chinese language.
+Teaching InterestsModern and contemporary Chinese literature (fiction, poetry and prose); transnational Chinese film; traditional fiction and drama; traditional and modern Chinese culture, advanced Chinese language, and comparative literature.